sjbylo/example-bash-operator/README.md

 # Example Kubernetes Operator in bash

+This project was created for fun and learning purposes only!

-This simple [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is written entirely in bash and shows how to create an Operator to manage a set of pods.
+This simple [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is written entirely in bash and shows how to create an Operator to control a set of pods.
 It works in a similar way to the usual Kubernetes replicaset controller, it ensures that the specified number of pods are running with the specified image and command.

 The Operator is able to control multiple custom resources in a single namespace.